o3de/o3de.org/content/docs/userguide/ui/editor/components-radiobuttongroup.md

 ---
-description: ' Use a RadioButtonGroup component to manage radio button groups in &ALY;''s &ui-canvas-editor;. '
+description: ' Use a RadioButtonGroup component to manage radio button groups in Lumberyard''s UI Editor. '
 title: RadioButtonGroup
 ---
 # RadioButtonGroup {#ui-editor-components-radiobuttongroup}